Mic-map/CATERPillar_preview/README.md

 1. Download the executable file and the args.conf file on your local machine.
 2. Open a terminal.
 3. Go to the path that leads to the executable file on your local machine using "cd":
 4. Adapt the `args.conf` file to your preference.
+The parameters are explained below.
 6. Run the following command to compile and run the program:
    ```shell
    chmod u+x src/Growth-Animation.exe